zahidkizmaz/arch-setup-playbook/README.md

 ### Destination Machine:

-After a fresh arch installation before running the playbook you may follow these steps:
+After a fresh arch installation and before running the playbook, you may follow these steps:

-1. Add your non root user to sudo (wheel) group.
-This user also will be used as ansible user.
+1. Add your non-root user to sudo (wheel) group.
+This user also will be used as an ansible user.
 2. Install dependencies:
     ```
     pacman -S openssh python python-pip